Night at the Zoo (Sold out)

 The programme starts in the Planetarium.
 It is important to arrive on time for your reserved time slot, as the doors close after the show has started.
 Afterwards, you can walk through the dark park.

 Volunteers will be waiting at certain locations with night vision goggles, and you can visit the Small Mammal House and Insectarium.
-On clear evenings, a Planeteer in the Dutch Garden will tell you all about the starry sky using a telescope and green lasers.
+On clear evenings, a Planeteer in the Dutch Garden will tell you all about the starry sky using a green laser.
 The park closes at 10.30 p.m.

 Important rules for your visit